 Reactive risk management

 Reactive risk management goes hand in hand with project monitoring.
+You can make such a backup plan in electronic planner app and check it occasionally.

 Any reaction to the risk must be planned and calm, avoiding any panic-induced decisions that will do more harm than good.
 The project manager’s responsibility at this point is to follow the action plan and control the mitigation process.